kasiahayden/codepath-assignments/SimpleTwitterClient/README.md

 ..* [x] User can view the recent mentions of their username.
 ..* [x] User can scroll to bottom of either of these lists and new tweets will load ("infinite scroll")
-TODO: Fix so doesn't reload at end of feed
 ..* [] Optional: Implement tabs in a gingerbread-compatible approach
 * [x] User can navigate to view their own profile
 ..* [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.